 They may experience varying levels of sexual dysfunction as an adult.
-They may have difficulty in trusting others, especially those in positions of authority.
+They may have difficulty trusting others, especially those in positions of authority.

 They may be hyperactive in protecting children.
 They may experience PTSD that includes intrusive thoughts and unwanted flashbacks that impact their ability to function at home and in the workplace.

 They may question where God, the authorities, or their protectors were when the abuse or assault occurred.

-They may turn to the same unhealthy coping mechanisms of drugs, sex, alcohol, overeating, compulsive behaviors, and destructive relationships.
+They may turn to the exact unhealthy coping mechanisms of drugs, sex, alcohol, overeating, compulsive behaviors, and destructive relationships.

 They may seek to do good for others in the hope of helping someone in need or to feel better about themselves.

 They need community.
 Both males and females can profit from a counselor trained in the treatment of trauma.